wolfdragon245/ap-nonograms/README.md

 - Whenever you solve a puzzle, it will be removed from the rotation so you don't get it again
 - Improve the process of grabbing the Nonograms from the puzzle bank
 - Add an option for a "Max Puzzle Size" which will not allow puzzle or a user set size to appear in the rotation
+- Every 5 lines, a thicker line should be placed on the board's grid
 ### 0.8.0g
 - Have the puzzles in the rotation relate to the games in the multiworld, giving the client a personalizied experience
 ### 0.9.0g